-ORGANIC JUNIPER DYE ~ Dye Colour yellow, ochre and brown
+ORGANIC JUNIPER BERRIES ~ Culinary use, dye colour yellow, ochre and brown

 Treasured for its berries in gin making and culinary dishes, the small tree grows in a wide range of habitats.
 Both berries and leafy branches can be used for dyeing.
 Crushing the berries before dyeing helps to extract as much dye as possible.
 Or if you have an apple press, you can squeeze them out after extraction and add the pressed liquor to the dye pot.
 Autumn browns and earthy ochre yellows are produced when adding a bit of Iron, otherwise it will be a sandy yellow colour.